Avy1013/Azure-web-app2/readme.md

  1. With azure cli using ARM template
  2. Apply the terraform commands and deploy the infrastructure
  3. Visual guide via portal
+#### Extra things
+  - I have used the sample data inside insert_data.sql file
+  - App service provides ssl automatically
+  - For database only the app service outbound ip was used to make it more secure
 ## 1. Via ARM Templates
  -  use this command to deploy the infra structure
  -  az deployment group create --resource-group MyResourceGroup --template-file template.json --parameters parameters.json
+## 2. With terraform use the terraform scripts (although arm recommended)
+ - See main.tf inside Terraform folder
 ## 3. Visual gide via portal
 - https://docs.google.com/presentation/d/1FbxPFlH__1eBkiUiG1t_GBxOmEHlzUogF2BeNS7kIHA/edit?usp=sharing
 - or see the pdf in folder az_portal_visual_guide